bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 Ruby has a templating system that embeds Ruby into a text document called [ERB](https://en.wikipedia.org/wiki/ERuby).

 ERB allows Ruby code to be embedded within a pair of `<%` and `%>` delimiters.
 These embedded code blocks are then evaluated in-place.
-Tthey are then replaced by the result of their evaluation.
+They are then replaced by the result of their evaluation.
 {% endaside %}

 {% steps %}